Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Proofs of Main Results

-where the second equation follows from the induction hypothesis (substituting $(\bq-\be_{\bomega})^++\bA-\be_{\brho}$ for $\bq$ in \eqref{eq:two_queues} for $V_k$) and the last equation follows from the definition of the value iteration.
+here the first inequality follows from the induction hypothesis (substituting $(\bq-\bfe_{\bomega})^++\bA-\bfe_{\brho}$ for $\bq$ in \eqref{eq:two_queues} for $V_k$) and the second inequality follows from the definition of the value iteration.
 On the other hand, if $q_{\brho}=0$, we have

-where the second equation follows from the induction hypothesis (substituting $(\bq-\be_{\bomega})^++\bA$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the last follows from the definition of the value iteration.
+where the first inequality follows from the induction hypothesis (substituting $(\bq-\bfe_{\bomega})^++\bA$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the second inequality follows from the definition of the value iteration.